View our glossary of legal terms, or download the complete glossary here.

 Exempt Person – FSMA: as defined in s.417(1) FSMA, in relation to a Regulated Activity, a person who is exempt from the General Prohibition in respect of that activity.

-Financial Services and Markets Act 2000 (FSMA): the statute which provides the framework within which the Regulator for the Financial Services Industry, the Financial Conduct Authority (previously the Financial Services Authority), operates.
+Financial Services and Markets Act 2000 (FSMA): the statute which provides the framework within which the Regulator for the Financial Services Industry, the Financial Conduct Authority, operates.

 Fit and Proper Person: the CLC requires that all: